AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 ## `Delete Asset (bulk)`

-Delete all assets with the specified Ids.
+Deletes all assets with the specified Ids.
 Use this API to delete up to a maximum of 1000 assets in one API call.

 ### Request